cloudera-cemea/CML_vHoL/README.md

 <img src="images/userassignment.png" width="70%">
 <br/>

-**In case you do not find yourself in the list, reserve one form user035 onward by posting this in the chat!**
+**In case you do not find yourself in the list, reserve one from user035 onward by posting this in the chat!**

 ## Lab 1: Log in and Project Setup